lkuper/CMPS290S-2018-09/course-overview.md

 Warning: 30 hours isn't actually that much time -- don't aim too high!

-As a rough guideline, you should be working on one post during October and the other one during November.
+Most of you will want to be working on one post during October and the other one during November.
 More specifically, aim to work within the following time frame:

   - Monday, 10/29: Finished draft of first post; soliciting editor/instructor feedback
   - Monday, 11/12: Hard deadline to have first post published